LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/configuration-settings.md

     To override this delay, use the [setMessageDelay](conversation-builder-scripting-functions-manage-conversation-flow.html#set-message-delay-value) scripting function in the Pre-Process code of the interaction.

 * **Enable Interaction**: Set this On/Off slider to Off to disable the interaction, i.e., to exclude it from being executed as a part of the dialog flow.
 The default value is On (Enabled).
-* **Fallback Response**: Applicable to questions only.
+* **Message When Response Unrecognized**: Applicable to questions only.
 Enter the text to be sent to the user if none of the defined conditions are met.

 ### Advanced settings